Blog

 The Bottom Line: Getting Minoxidil OTC

-Minoxidil is effective, has mild side effects and is easy to use, making it one of the best medications on the market for treating hair loss.
-Topical minoxidil is also OTC, so it’s as easy to get as toothpaste or Advil.
+Minoxidil is effective, has mild side effects, and is easy to use, making it one of the best medications for treating hair loss.
+You can get topical minoxidil OTC, so it’s as easy to purchase as toothpaste or Advil.
 Actually, it’s probably even easier because you can buy it here without standing up.

 Here are a few things to remember about minoxidil: